oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 28186730_13.9.4.2.4=/home/oracle/cache/p28186730_139424_Generic.zip
 ```

-Now we will create our Dockerfiles, and make some lower case convertion to be able to build our images much faster with the buildkit feature.
+Now we will create our Dockerfiles, and make some lower case conversion, in order  to be able to build our images much faster with the buildkit feature.

-Enter the below script to your linux system :
+Enter the below script to your Linux system :

-!
-REMEMBER TO REPLACE THE USER WITH YOUR USER AND YOUR SUPPORT CREDENTIALS !
+**!
+REMEMBER TO REPLACE THE USER WITH YOUR USER AND YOUR SUPPORT CREDENTIALS !**

 ```
 ### now create the Dockerfile of this image